 However, some of the latest synthetics are now giving an equally deep shine but not all of these have yet found their way into the ready-made kits.

-For someone who is extremely passionate about the appearance of their car, then a kit, such as the Autoglym Collection, which gives them most or all they need for a perfect shine inside and out is likely to put a great big smile on their face when they open your gift.
+For someone who is extremely passionate about the appearance of their car, then a kit, such as the Meguiar’s Ultimate Car Care Kit, which gives them most or all they need for a perfect shine inside and out is likely to put a great big smile on their face when they open your gift.

-This is one of the affordable ultimate in car care kits you can get straight off the shelf and containing no fewer than 12 items.
+This is one of the affordable ultimate in car care kits you can get straight off the shelf and containing everything needed to clean, shine and protect.

 Popular Car Cleaning Kit Comparisons